THE AUDUBON SOCIETY and OSA PENINSULA & CORCOVADO NATIONAL PARK CHRISTMAS BIRD COUNTS

 The Corcovado Circle count was cancelled for the year 2016 due to Hurricane Otto.

 Osa Birds is the official organizer and compiler of the Osa CBC.
-We would like to thank all CBC participants who have made all these years a true success!
+We would like to thank all CBC participants who have made this count a true success year after year!

 We report all bird observations for the peninsula to the Audubon Society database and eBird.